Directed Ramsey number for trees: Introduction

 An \textit{oriented graph} is a directed graph in which between any two vertices there is at most one edge.
 The \emph{underlying graph} of a directed graph is the graph obtained by removing orientation from its edges.

-One of the most classical results in the theory of directed graphs is the Gallai-Hasse-Roy-Vitaver theorem \cite{gallai1968directed, hasse1965algebraischen, roy1967nombre, vitaver1962determination}, abbreviated here as the GHRV theorem, which states that any directed graph, whose underlying graph has chromatic number at least $n$, contains a directed path of length $n-1$.
+One of the most classical results in the theory of directed graphs is the Gallai-Hasse-Roy-Vitaver theorem \cite{gallai1968directed, hasse1965algebraischen, roy1967nombre, vitaver1962determination}, abbreviated here as the GHRV theorem, which states that any directed graph, whose underlying graph has chromatic number\footnote{Throughout the paper by chromatic number we always mean \textit{vertex} chromatic number.} at least $n$, contains a directed path of length $n-1$.
 Note that, by the length of a path we mean the number of \emph{edges} in the path.

 It is natural to ask if there are directed graphs, other than the directed path, which are guaranteed to exist in any $n$-chromatic oriented graph.
 We note that if $H$ is a directed graph whose underlying graph contains a cycle, then for every $k$, the graph $H$ is not guaranteed to be a subgraph of every $k$-chromatic directed graph, due to the existence of graphs with arbitrarily large girth and chromatic number.
 Furthermore, if $H$ contains a bidirected edge, it is clearly not a subgraph of any oriented graph.
 Hence, we remain with oriented trees (and forests).
 This question was first asked by Burr \cite{burr1980subtrees} in $1980$, who conjectured that every $(2n-2)$-chromatic digraph contains every oriented tree of order $n$.
 If true, this is best possible, as a regular tournament on $2n-3$ vertices is clearly $(2n-3)$-chromatic, but has maximum out-degree $n-2$, so it does not contain an out-directed star on $n$ vertices.
 The conjecture is still widely open and even a weaker version of it, where $2n-2$ is replaced by $c n$ for a large constant $c$, is not known.
 Burr showed that the statement holds for $(n-1)^2$-chromatic digraphs, and the best general result in this direction is due to Addario-Berry, Havet, Sales, Reed and Thomass\'e \cite{addario2013oriented} who proved it for $(n^2/2-n/2+1)$-chromatic digraphs.
 It is of note that the conjecture is open even for relatively simple trees, such as arbitrarily oriented paths (though the very special case of directed paths with two blocks is solved \cite{el-sahili2007two-blocks,addario-berry07two-blocks}).